juhi0589/hello-word-juhiirohila/README.md

 Troubleshooting
 Symptom	Cause	Fix
 EB deploy fails or remains grey	EB needs a valid Dockerrun.aws.json	Ensure the file name is exactly Dockerrun.aws.json and JSON is valid
-EB stuck “Downloading Docker image”	EB instance can’t pull from ECR	Attach AmazonEC2ContainerRegistryReadOnly to EB instance profile; ensure outbound internet/NAT
+EB stuck “Downloading Docker image”	EB instance can’t pull from ECR	Attach AmazonEC2ContainerRegistryReadOnly to EB instance profile

-502 / Unhealthy	Wrong container port	Confirm ContainerPort is 80 and Nginx listens on 80 ECR repo not found	Repo not created or wrong name	Create hello-word-juhiirohila repo in ECR (eu-central-1) Clean-up
+Clean-up

 Terminate the EB environment and delete the application if not needed.